 “His book prompts us to think about our own behavior as consumers and our relationships to nature.
-And it offers a refreshingly candid glimpse into the heart, mind and motivation of a climate-change activist.” — Rekha Basu, Des Moines Register columnist
+And it offers a refreshingly candid glimpse into the heart, mind and motivation of a climate-change activist.” — Rekha Basu, (Des Moines, IA) Des Moines Register columnist

-“The book chronicles one grand gesture in the ongoing struggle to stop the fossil fuel apocalypse. … Fallon’s wry tone carries us through physical hardship, sleep deprivation, cramps and muscle and bone injuries, and constant financial challenges.” — Andy Douglas, Iowa City Press Citizen, February 19, 2019
+“The book chronicles one grand gesture in the ongoing struggle to stop the fossil fuel apocalypse. … Fallon’s wry tone carries us through physical hardship, sleep deprivation, cramps and muscle and bone injuries, and constant financial challenges.” — Andy Douglas, (Iowa City, IA), author Redemption Songs

 “In his book, the body stresses Ed Fallon experienced (aching feet, the need to consume 5,000 calories per day, etc.) reminds me of the stress the Earth’s eco-system is undergoing.
 Fallon knows the human body has its limits, and he knows the Eco-sphere does, too.
 That was the reason he pushed himself from Los Angeles to Washington on foot, to remind people of it along the way.” — Fr.
 Bernard Survil (Greensburg, PA)